damian-lis/portfolio-website/README.md

 <br/>

-### 3.30.
-Description of the hideFormComponent method (inside the handleFormSubmit method)
+<h3 id="form-hideformcomponent-method">3.30.
+Description of the hideFormComponent method (inside the handleFormSubmit method)</h3>

 The next step is to call the hideFormComponent method, the calling example and implementation of which is shown below: